BitPay VS Coinbase: Cryptocurrency Exchange Comparison

 BitPay VS Coinbase: The Comparison

-Until 2019, BitPay used to support Bitcoin and Bitcoin Cash only.
-Now, they’ve also added the option to use Ethereum, as announced in a blog post in September this year.
-Ethereum has the second-highest market share behind Bitcoin, and users have been urging the BitPay team for quite some time to make it available.
+Until 2019, BitPay used to support Bitcoin and Bitcoin Cash (BCH) only.
+Now, they’ve also added the option to use Ethereum.
+This crypto has the second-highest market share behind Bitcoin, and users have been urging the BitPay team for quite some time to make it available.